tudorpintea999/octane/docs/recipes.md

 Octane generally doesn't support creating accounts in transaction instructions.
 However, there is a separate endpoint to create an associated token account for any owner and mint without spending SOL.

-When implementing SPL token transfers, if transfer sender doesn't have SOL and transfer recipient doesn't have associated token account, use `/api/createAssociatedTokenAccount` Octane endpoint prior to sending the actual transfer transaction using `/api/transfer`.
+When implementing SPL token transfers, if transfer sender doesn't have SOL and transfer recipient doesn't have an associated token account, use `/api/createAssociatedTokenAccount` Octane endpoint prior to sending the actual transfer transaction using `/api/transfer`.

 This endpoint accepts a transaction with two instructions:
 * First instruction should transfer a fee to Octane (this fee is higher than normal, since Octane pays for rent-exemption minimum)